Cisco profit beats Street, shares rise on outlook

 Cisco forecast current-quarter earnings per share of 50 to 52 cents, excluding unusual items, in line with Wall Street expectations.
 It said revenue would grow in a range of 4 to 7 percent from the year-ago quarter.

-This implies revenue of about $12.16 billion to $12.5 billion, compared with analysts' expectations for $12.47 billion according to Thomson Reuters I/B/E/S.
+This implies revenue of about $12.16 billion to $12.5 billion, compared with analyst expectations for $12.47 billion according to Thomson Reuters I/B/E/S.

 RBC Capital analyst Mark Sue said the outlook was much better than expected since several Cisco rivals had much lower forecasts for the current quarter.